moraneus/TP-DejaVu/README.md

 One can/should experiment with BDD sizes.

-**Prediction results**
+**Prediction Outcomes**
-The tool will provide notifications for new predictions by displaying them in the console, accompanied by a concise summary for each prediction.
+The tool will actively present new predictions in the console, each accompanied by a succinct summary to facilitate understanding.

     ######### SUMMARY OF PREDICTION #########